|

 2.

-Change Folder Ownership and Permissions
+Change Folder Ownership and Permissions (these exact steps may vary

 - Open